enrike/mirra/readme.txt

 Feedback:

 We would more than happy to hear your comments, suggestions or to incorporte any improvement you might do to our code.
-Contact us on www.ixi-software.net , Mirra's mailing list (http://lists.goto10.org/cgi-bin/mailman/listinfo/mirra) or info@ixi-software.net enjoy.
+Contact us on www.ixi-software.net